teholm/amazon-guardduty-hands-on/README.md

   * Two [AWS Lambda](https://aws.amazon.com/lambda/) functions that will be used for remediating findings and will have permissions to modify Security Groups and revoke active IAM Role sessions (on only the IAM Role associated with this scenario)
   * [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) values with the IAM temporary security credentials details (only used to easily retrieve credentials for the purposes of this scenario).

-## Attack Scenario 1 – Compromised EC2 Instance <a name="attack1"/>
+## Scenario 1 – Compromised EC2 Instance <a name="attack1"/>

+You are simulating an attack scenario so let’s set the scene:

+###Scene Simulation

-We are simulating an attack scenario so let’s set the scene: After an uneventful yet unnecessarily long commute to work, you have arrived at the office this Monday morning.
-You have grabbed a cup of coffee, sat down in your cube, opened up your laptop and begin to go through your emails.
+After an uneventful yet unnecessarily long commute to work, you arrived at the office on Monday morning.
+You grabbed a cup of coffee, sat down in your cube, opened up your laptop and begin to go through your emails.
 Soon after you begin though you start receiving emails indicating that GuardDuty has detected new threats.
 You don’t yet know the extent of the threats but you quickly begin to investigate.
 Now the good news is that your coworker Alice has already set up some hooks for specific findings so that they will be automatically remediated.

 The first email you receive from GuardDuty indicates that one of your EC2 instances might be compromised:

-*"GuardDuty Finding | ID: xxx: The EC2 instance i-xxxxxxxxx might be compromised and should be investigated"*
+*GuardDuty Finding | ID: 1xx: The EC2 instance i-xxxxxxxxx might be compromised and should be investigated*

+Shortly after the first email, you receive a second email indicating that the same GuardDuty finding has been remediated:

+*GuardDuty Remediation | ID: 1xx: GuardDuty discovered an EC2 instance (Instance ID: i-xxx) that is communicating outbound with an IP Address on a threat list that you uploaded.
+All security groups have been removed and it has been isolated.
+Please follow up with any additional remediation actions.*

 ### Diagram of the Attack, Detection, and Remediation